 The pandemic has also exacerbated major societal issues such as systemic racism and discrimination.
 Bundled together with social isolation and economic distress, a perfect storm has formed in the nation’s mental health, and the full effects haven’t even arrived yet.

-“This is going to be a problem beyond what we’ve experienced the last 12 months,” Miller says.
+“This is going to be a problem beyond what we’ve experienced,” Miller says.
 “We’re going to see the after-effects of this for many years, and we need to be prepared.”

 The holistic approach of CMHCs prepares them for situations like this one.
 CMHCs are trained in career counseling and multicultural counseling and educated in diversity, inclusion, and systemic racism.
 They’re also attuned to the impacts of ancillary crises, such as the opioid epidemic.
 As primary mental health providers, CMHCs are one of the nation’s most precious resources in the battle to improve overall mental health, but they’re not being utilized as well as they could be.

 There is a wide range of advocacy issues in mental health, but most of them come down to improving access.
 Access means better ensuring that people have health insurance.
 It means lowering the barrier to providing telehealth and tele-mental-health services.
 It means making it easy for people to get the help and services they need.
 And it also means pushing back on longstanding inequalities: even before the pandemic, minorities in America experienced a disproportionately low level of access to care, whether physical or mental healthcare.

 “If we’re going to address mental health across all demographic groups and all age groups, then we really need to address some of the outdated policies and regulations we see at the federal and state level,” Miller says.